markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 three parts in a Vagrantfile:

 #. an array which **describes** the servers and their attributes
-#. some general virtualizer settings
+#. some general hypervisor settings
 #. the logic to **create** the servers from the array

 Lets take a look at the **first part**: